mmistakes/made-mistakes-jekyll/src/_drafts/improving-jekyll-static-comments.md

 ]
 ```

-As you can see, using the `where_exp` filter flattens the array slightly --- removing `comment-1471818805944` items.
-Which in turn was causing each `assign` to return blank values and empty comments.
+As you can see, using the `where_exp` filter flattens the array slightly.
+Which in turn was causing each of my `assign` tags to return blank values.

 ```liquid
 {% raw %}{% assign avatar  = comment[1].avatar %}